privacyidea/privacyidea/doc/tokens/tokentypes/certificate.rst

    *Generate a certificate signing request*

-When generating the certificate signing request this way the RSA keypair is generated on the client side in the browser.
+When generating the certificate signing request this way the RSA keypair is generated on the server and the private key is available on the server side.
+The user can later download a PKCS12/PFX file from the server.

 The certificate is signed by the CA connected by the chosen CA connector.